ArduPilot/ardupilot/libraries/AP_Scripting/README.md

 ## Adding Scripts

 The vehicle will automatically look for and launch any scripts that are contained in the `scripts` folder when it starts.
-On real hardware this should be inside of the `APM` folder of the SD card.
+On real hardware this should be inside of the `ArduPilot` folder of the SD card.
 In SITL this should be in the working directory (typically the main `ardupilot` directory).

 An example script is given below: